-The foundation of a move is the simple cardboard box.
-Most belongings are packed into a cardboard box during a move, and the box chosen for each item has a significant impact on how easily that item can be relocated.
+The foundation of relocating from one home to another is the box.
+However, you must pack your stuff in the right box when you move.
+Most belongings are packed into a cardboard box during a move, and the box chosen for each item significantly impacts how easily that item can be relocated.
 If you expect to move soon, here’s what types of boxes different belongings should go in.

 Because this is a highly specialized box and comes with a metal bar, this is one of the more expensive boxes that you’ll use in a move.
 Often, these boxes cost around $12 each.
 Because they’re so much compared to other boxes (which can cost as little as $2.75 each), wardrobe boxes should only be used for their intended purpose — to hang clothes.

-In particular, any fancy clothes you own should go in a wardrobe box.
-You don’t need to hang every t-shirt you have, but dry-clean-only articles ought to go in here.
-If you can’t easily iron out wrinkles in a certain article of clothing, put that article in a wardrobe box so that you don’t need to have it dry-cleaned after the move just to take out creases that folding would cause.
+In particular, only fancy clothes you own should go in a wardrobe box.
+You don’t need to hang every T-shirt you have.
+Focus on the dry-clean-only articles.
+Also, if you can’t easily iron out wrinkles in a certain article of clothing, put that article in a wardrobe box too.
+That way you don’t need to have it dry-cleaned after the move just to take out creases that folding would cause.

 While wardrobe boxes might seem well-sized for linens and lampshades, you can get a comparably sized (or larger) box for less money.
 Large boxes run around $3.75 each, and even extra-large boxes cost only about $4.75 for each one.
 The latter is especially well-suited for large and bulky items that won’t fit in a smaller box.